ll32167/HFO-false-positive-rejection/README.md

 Navarrete M, Alvarado-Rojas C, Le Van Quyen M, Valderrama M. RIPPLELAB: A Comprehensive Application for the Detection, Analysis and Classification of High Frequency Oscillations in Electroencephalographic Signals.
 PLoS One.
 2016 Jun 24;11(6):e0158276. doi: 10.1371/journal.pone.0158276.
 PMID: 27341033; PMCID: PMC4920418.

 Using this toolbox:
-The input is a *.rhfe file, obtained from RippleLab Run the code will begin with loading the *.rhfe file.
+The input is a *.rhfe file, obtained from RippleLab.
+Run the code will begin with loading the *.rhfe file.
 When it is finished, a *_processed.rhfe file will be created.
 The output can be loaded into ripplelab for a review.

+A test file is provided.